backdrop-contrib/site_audit/README.md

 or configuration is required.

-The end result is a fast, repeatable report that can help detect common problems and provide introspection into Drupal sites.
+The end result is a fast, repeatable report that can help detect common problems and provide introspection into Backdrop sites.
 Reports can be generated in multiple formats, including plain text, HTML, and JSON.

 Site Audit can also be extended by other projects to add custom reports and